![]() |

 In the following fragment, for example, the value of the variable,

-, is a stream that you produce by sending asStream
+stream, is a stream that you produce by sending asStream

-'s value established, you can use messages
+to a string.
+With stream's value established, you can use messages

 similar to those used in Segment 456 to extract the

-information needed to create a Food
+information needed to create a Food instance and to add that

-instance to a collection assigned to collection
+instance to a collection assigned to collection:

 The fragment skips over the type code and ignores everything in the string after the protein-calories number.